 “Team-building exercises are pointless and even insulting to your team members, because they suggest that if only your team members spent more time doing silly things and solving group problems together, climbing trees and rolling around on the floor, they would work more effectively together the rest of the time.”

-In short, team building is a way of managers avoiding facing the fact they should be solving the communication problems of the team.
+In short, team building is away of managers avoiding facing the fact they should be solving the communication problems of the team.

 Carlos Valdes-Dapena, who spent years working on collaboration at Mars, found that the vague nature of collaboration is at odds with the recruitment focus of individual skills and job descriptions:

 “It occurred to us that their failure to collaborate was, ironically, a function of their excelling at the jobs they were hired to do and of management reinforcing that excellence.
-Collaboration, on the other hand, was an idealized but vague goal with no concrete terms or rules.
+Collaboration, on the other hand, was an idealised but vague goal with no concrete terms or rules.
 What’s more, collaboration was perceived as messy.
 It diluted accountability and offered few tangible rewards.”

 By creating and applying a framework to make collaboration clear, specific and compelling, Valdes-Dapena concluded: